"KITE HILL" Serpentine Wildflower Open Space

 Tiny goldfields, usually the first to bloom, in bare soil.
 Lessingias grow along trail edges in summer.

 Very rare Lewisia, only a few dozen grows on rocks.
-Lotus, found underneath the Tidy Tips.
+Native Lotus, found underneath the Tidy Tips.

 Lupines, only a few patches, growing back so far.
-Only grows in paths, pineapple weed--pineapple scent.
+Pineapple weed, only grows in paths--pineapple scented.